Pakistan asks for IMF bailout loan, Fund offers $5.3 billion

 But it also highlights a sense of urgency for Pakistan where the central bank has only about $6.25 billion left in reserves, enough to cover less than six weeks of imports.

-"This is a Pakistan-designed program.
+"This is a Pakistan-designed programme.
 It includes bringing the fiscal deficit to a more sustainable level," Jeffrey Franks, the regional adviser to the Fund on Pakistan, told reporters.

-"The overall focus of the program is to boost economic growth so there is a better life for vulnerable Pakistanis."
+"The overall focus of the programme is to boost economic growth so there is a better life for vulnerable Pakistanis."

 Lodging a loan request is the first step in a potentially long process that will involve Pakistan committing to reforms, particularly on broadening its narrow tax base and cutting subsidies, which lenders say benefit mainly the rich.